openmod-initiative/toolchest/README.md

 Contributions that upgrade *only* documentation are the sole caveat to the above requirements.
-Documentation-only additions can be pushed directly to the `develop` branch.
+Documentation-only additions can be pushed directly to the `master` branch.
 However, if a review is desired, they can of course go through the process as well.

 ### Following Style Guides